steffendx/GoNorthWiki/Aika.md

  * **Check pick quest value**: Allows you to pick a quest and check a value of the quest
  * **Check quest state**: Allows you to pick a quest and check the state of the quest
  * **Check npc alive state**: Allows you to pick a npc and check if the npc is alive or dead
+ * **Check game time**: Allows you check if the current game time is before or after a specified time.
  * **Check player distance to quest marker**: Allows you to pick a quest marker and specify a distance to which the player needs to be.
 This way you can specify a certain point the player needs to be or maybe is not allowed to leave.
+ * **Check player skill value**: Checks the value of a skill the player can cast.
+You can pick the skill using a dialog and specify the value condition.
+ * **Player can use skill**: Checks if the player can use a skill
+ * **Player can not use skill**: Checks if the player can not use a skill

 On the right of each condition you will find the following icons:
  * **Arrows**: Allows you to rearrange the conditions